 “Later in the day, we used GroupMap in 2 of the following sessions and it worked really well.
 I set Simon who was presenting through Google Hangouts, with access to a map.
 As he presented, people wrote questions which he then read out and answered.
 It was 1000% superior to a basic webinar.”
 Kristen Reddin – Founder, Devise PD.

 This process lets the people in one room engage with the presenter in another part of the world, all in real-time.
 Each person asked questions which were suggested to others.
 If someone else had the same question, they would be able to add it to their own list.
 The result was a prioritized list of questions, with the most common at the top.

 This was a really simple graphic organizer that simply allowed people to create their own lists which then combined into a single list.
 The bonus, of course, was that with fast session times, more questions could be answered for more people could comment on answers provided.

 This session was later evaluated by the organizer, which they were kind enough to share with us here.
 We were completely pleased that they found the session valuable.

 Impact on learning.

 Of course, the purpose of this training is to encourage more effective engagement in the classroom and to allow students to be fully involved in the process.
-Being able to customize the map to the lesson plan let’s people sort and categorize ideas, as well as using the group’s own feedback to collectively rank and decide on the key points.
+Being able to customize the map to the lesson plan lets people sort and categorize ideas, as well as using the group’s own feedback to collectively rank and decide on the key points.
 It’s a great way to get them actively learning in the classroom.
-See this blog post here about how graphic organizers was used to explore careers with 200 students.
+See this blog post here about how graphic organizers were used to explore careers with 200 students.

 The next Teacher PD session on graphic organizers in a workshop entitled “Improving Critical Thinking and Decision Making” will be held at Curtin University for the Financial, Administrative and Professional Services Training Council.
 Tickets have already been fully sold out but if you are interested in further training – please contact us here.
 Additional free lesson plans with a range of graphic organizers can be downloaded here.